Interconnected Washington, DC

 Students learn why Washington, DC, is home to an array of organizations, corporations and cultural institutions.
 They learn how a bill in Congress could impact a teacher in a classroom in California, or an engineer on an oil rig off the Gulf Coast.
 What takes place in this city not only changes the lives of Americans, but can impact the global community.

-Each semester a select cohort of NYU undergraduates participate in the Global Leadership Program at NYU Washington, DC.
-This highly competitive program, which is open to current or rising sophomores, juniors, and seniors from all three of NYU’s degree-granting campuses—in New York City, Abu Dhabi, and Shanghai—will foster the practice of ethical and inclusive leadership and will prepare students to assume leadership roles in the public and private sectors.
+Each semester a small cohort of NYU undergraduates participate in the Global Leadership Program at NYU Washington, DC.
+This unique program, which is open to current or rising sophomores, juniors, and seniors from all three of NYU’s degree-granting campuses—in New York City, Abu Dhabi, and Shanghai—will foster the practice of ethical and inclusive leadership and will prepare students to assume leadership roles in the public and private sectors.

 Public programming at the Center fosters the creation of partnerships across disciplines, cultures and institutions and contributes to the emerging global civic discourse that is at the heart of NYU’s mission as a global network university.